rachelgrau/toDoApp/README.md

 # To-do App
 An iOS app that lets add to-dos to a to-do list.
+Written in Objective-C.

 <b>FEATURES:</b>
 - Add to-dos (name, description, and priority), edit to-dos, delete to-dos.